Aparajita1276/Hotel-Booking-System/README.md

 ### ✔ Homepage Carousel
 - Built using **Swiper.js**
 - Supports custom images stored locally
-- Fully responsive with autoplay, pagination, and navigation arrows

 ### ✔ Available Hotels Page
 - Displays a list of hotels with: